emanuelamarkovic/emanuelamarkovic/README.md

 - 🎓 **Web Development Graduate**: Recently completed my studies at DCI, where I gained hands-on experience with modern web technologies.
 - 🌱 **Tech Stack**: Proficient in **Next.js**, alongside other modern frameworks and tools.
 - 💡 **Collaboration**: Always excited to collaborate and exchange ideas with fellow developers and creative minds.
-- 🔧 **Current Project**: Actively working on the **portfolio**, where I’m focused on creating scalable, responsive, and efficient web applications.
+- 🔧 **Current Project**: Actively working on the **portfolio_markovic**, where I’m focused on creating scalable, responsive, and efficient web applications.

 ## 🔗 Get in Touch